MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-custom-actions.md

 Friendly Names and Descriptions are displayed in the Power Automate for desktop's Designer.

-The suggested approach is to create a "Resource.resx" file inside the Properties folder of the module project.
+The suggested approach is to create a "Resources.resx" file inside the Properties folder of the module project.
 The new ".resx" file should be named "Resources.resx".

 The format of the descriptions for Modules and Actions should be as follows: "Module_Description" or "Action_Description" and "Module_FriendlyName" or "Action_FriendlyName" respectively in the name field.
 The description in the value field.